/

 Pros of Home Health Care

-• Care is delivered directly to the patient’s residence (either a home or facility)
+• Care is delivered at the patient’s residence (home or facility)

-• Care is typically less expensive than hospitalization or a long-term nursing home
+• Generally more affordable than hospitalization or long-term nursing facilities

 Cons of Home Health Care

-• Home care services like cooking and cleaning may not be included
+• Home care services, such as cooking and cleaning, are usually not included

-• The number of home healthcare providers may be limited depending on the location
+• Availability of home health care providers may vary depending on location

-The first step toward receiving HHC is to obtain a physician’s order and work with a home healthcare company to develop a detailed care plan.
-From there, you will be asked to complete an initial consultation with the patient, during which the company assesses the patient’s needs and develops a treatment plan.
-Family members and other caregivers are encouraged to participate in this planning process to ensure consistent and comprehensive care.
+The first step toward receiving home health care is to get a physician’s order and partner with a home health care provider to create a detailed care plan.
+An initial consultation will then be scheduled, during which the company assesses the patient’s needs and develops a treatment strategy.
+Family members are encouraged to participate in the planning process to ensure comprehensive care.

-When services begin, home health care staff will implement the plan – following all physician orders – and keep the physician updated about the patient’s progress.
-The frequency and type of home health visits will vary depending on the patient’s needs.
-Some patients require daily car,e while others require only a short visit once or twice weekly.
+Once services begin, home health care professionals implement the care plan and maintain regular updates with the physician.
+The frequency of visits varies depending on the patient’s needs—some require daily visits, while others may need them only once or twice a week.

 • Alzheimer’s Disease